yehonadav/learn_git/README.md

 how to
 ======

-1) ask the repo's owner to add your username as a contributor
+1) ask the repo's owner to add your username as a contributor(you can also fork the repo)
 after you've been approved, clone the repo
 create an issue in the github repo with your name